-- Add the green chile and season.
+- Stir in the green chile and season.

-To finish up, keep the gravy warm, and start pouring waffles.
-I love poached eggs, but sometimes don't want to mess with them.
+7. Put it all together - I love poached eggs, but sometimes don't want to mess with them.
 Basted eggs are my second favorite.
 I LOVE RUNNY YOLKS!
 Choose your favorite style egg, or omit them if you don't care for them...
 Pour a ladle of Hatch green chile sausage gravy over a waffle (or two!), and top with your favorite style egg.
 Enjoy!

 I'm curious as to your thoughts on Savory Waffles with Green Chile Sausage Gravy. 😀 Would you make it (or eat it) for breakfast?
 Lunch?
 Dinner?
 None of the above?
 (I'm in trouble if you answer affirmatively to the last one!)